Agualeguas

 Agualeguas is a municipality located in the northeastern part of the state of Nuevo León, Mexico,.
 The name "Agualeguas" honors the first inhabitants of the region, the Gualegua tribe.
 It was recognized as a village on January 7, 1821, by the colonial government when Bro.
 Diego Velázquez declared it the village of "St. Nicholas of Gualeguas."

-The municipality it's self has an area of 980.9 km^{2} and is located 180 meters above sea level.
+The municipality itself has an area of 980.9 km^{2} and is located 180 meters above sea level.
 According to the 2020 census, the municipality has a population of 3,382 inhabitants, a decrease of 1.8% from its 3,443 inhabitants according to the 2010 census data.